 As I mentioned in the method, the original recipe suggests you add 2 tablespoons of batter for each pancake.
 This would give you a thicker pancake than the ones I made.
 Should you wish to make them a little thicker, I’d recommend adding the second spoonful on top of the first a few seconds later so the batter doesn’t spread out too much.
 I’d also suggest lowering the heat a little so the pancakes don’t cook to quickly.

 Scotch pancakes are delicious hot or cold.
 Enjoy them just as they come or spread with a spot of butter.
-They are of course the perfect vessel to be ladened with anything that grabs you; maple syrup, jam, *chocolate spread, peanut butter, generous portions of fresh fruit would all be rather wonderful things to enjoy with your freshly made pancakes.
+They are of course the perfect vessel to be ladened with anything that grabs you; maple syrup, jam, *chocolate spread, peanut butter, generous portions of fresh fruit would all be rather wonderful things to enjoy with these yummy pancakes.

-To reheat the pancakes pop them into a toaster or under the grill.
+To reheat the pancakes, pop them into a dedicated gf toaster or under the grill.

-Thanks for checking out this recipe for gluten free scotch pancakes, there is also a video of me making these pancakes over on YouTube.
-Love you to to take a peep!
-And if pancakes are your thing, here is a traditional pancake recipe that you make fancy checking out.
+Thanks for checking out this recipe for gluten free scotch pancakes, there’s also a video of me making these pancakes over on YouTube; I’d love you to to take a peep!
+And if pancakes are your thing, here’s a traditional pancake recipe that you make fancy checking out.

 *Check this product out to ensure no gluten containing ingredients or ‘may contain’ or ‘not suitable’ warnings on the pack.
 If in doubt leave it out.